Quitch/Queller-AI/README.md

 The spawn the AI starts in and the profile used can make a big difference, even for symmetrical 1v1s.
 If you find the AI too easy on a map, try a different spawn point for it.

+And don't use Bedlam, the AI's forces can't path find on this map.

 # KNOWN ISSUES

 ### TOFIX